shftlvch/annashmitko/src/content/description.md

-Anna is a prominent media professional with a focus on social and LGBTQ+ narratives in documentary filmmaking.
-With just a director career spanning over four years, she has been pivotal in developing the YouTube channel **"Straight talk with gay people by Karen Shainyan"**, which has become a crucial platform for discussing LGBTQ+ issues within Russia.
-The channel has successfully reached approximately more than 200,000 subscribers featuring interviews with notable figures and exploring various facets of queer life in Russia.
+Hi,
+I'm Anna, a documentary director with a passion for social issues and LGBTQ+ stories.
+Over the past four years, I've had the amazing opportunity to develop the YouTube channel "Straight talk with gay people by Karen Shainyan."
+It's been an incredible journey to create a space where we can talk openly about LGBTQ+ life in Russia.
+I'm proud to say we've connected with over 200,000 subscribers and have had some really eye-opening conversations with some inspiring people along the way.

 ## Projects